nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     1. Execute the `extract emails` command in the ModQuik command box.
 The following message will be displayed in the Results Display Box: <br>
     <img src="images/ExtractEmails1.png">
     <br><br>
     2. A link will be copied onto your clipboard.
 Go to your web browser and paste the emails onto your address bar.
-Your mail app will be prompted to open.</li>
+Your mail app will be prompted to open.
     <img src="images/ExtractEmails2.png">
     <br><br>
     3. All the emails should be pasted as shown:<br>